- Fellowship Supervisor: Christopher J. Lyons, MD

 Please send your CV, along with a cover letter indicating long-term career interests stating how the fellowship would help you to achieve these as well as three letters of reference one of which should be from the Head of Residency or Head of the Department/Faculty from which the candidate graduated.

-The next Pediatric Fellowship vacancies will be for positions starting July 2022 (McCormick Fellowship) and March 2022(John Pratt Johnson Fellowship).
+The next Pediatric Fellowship vacancies will be for positions starting July 2022 (McCormick Fellowship) and June/July 2022(John Pratt Johnson Fellowship).

 Please note: There are English Language requirements for all International Medical Graduates .

 ***Many Fellowship candidates have had difficulty in obtaining a sufficiently high score in the language exam despite the fact that their English is excellent.
 The required scores are very high in each category and most find the exam surprisingly demanding.
 Please allow sufficient time to take the exam in the event that you are required to retake the exam to get the grade required.

 Further information about the English Language Proficiency requirements can be found at: https://www.cpsbc.ca/files/pdf/REG-ELP.pdf

 Further information about the BCCH Ophthalmology Department can be found at: http://www.bcchildrens.ca/our-services/clinics/ophthalmology